vidyadharbendre/learn_computer_vision_using_examples/modules/module_1/concepts/24_pixel_resolution_README.md

 # The Evolution of Pixel Size in Digital Cameras: From 1996 to Today

 ## Introduction
-In 1996, digital cameras featured pixel resolutions as low as 680 by 480, resulting in a total of fewer than 1 Megapixel.
-Achieving a 1 Megapixel resolution was a significant breakthrough in digital imaging technology.
+In 1996, digital cameras had pixel resolutions as low as 640 by 480 (307,200 pixels), resulting in fewer than 1 Megapixel.
+Achieving 1 Megapixel resolution marked a significant breakthrough in digital imaging technology.
+By around 1998, cameras had reached the 1 Megapixel milestone.

+However, the advancements in resolution came with increased power consumption, necessitating more frequent battery changes.
+Over the years, the resolution of digital cameras has progressed dramatically, now capturing images at 15 to 20 Megapixels.

 ## Progression Over the Years
 - **Early Resolutions**: The first digital cameras had very limited resolutions, making them suitable only for basic image capture.